Ptujec/LaunchBar/Mastodon/README.md

 - Add a content warning with `⌘↩`.

 Settings (`⇧↩`):
+- Toggle to always show counter or just above 400 characters.
 - Choose to open your timeline in Safari, Elk or Ice Cubes after a successful post.
 - Set Instance
 - Set API-Token